acbsp/bonafide.guru/en/contents.rst

 suffering in this material world.
 Lord always shows care for us and thinks how to help us come back to Him.
 And therefore once Krishna made a plan how to bless the most fallen souls with chanting His holy name in this *Kali-yuga*.
-When He shared this plan with His beloved Srimati Radharani She asked Krishna: “but what about me?” – “You will come with Me!” - the Lord said.
+When He shared this plan with His beloved Śrīmatī Radharani She asked Krishna: “but what about me?” – “You will come with Me!” - the Lord said.
 “But what about My dear girlfriends: Lalita, Vishakha and all My dear gopies, as well as My beloved woods of Vrindavana, river Yamuna, Govardhan hill and so dear to My heart Radha-kunda and Siyama-kunda lakes?” – “You can take them also with You.”
-And then Srimati Radharani carried the holy Vrindavan over to Navadvipa in the heart of Bengalia.
+And then Śrīmatī Radharani carried the holy Vrindavan over to Navadvipa in the heart of Bengalia.

 Caytanya Mahaprabhu was born in Mayapure, Nadia city right after the